How to Wash Your Hands Accurately

 When Should You Wash Your Hands?

 Hands should be washed often.
-According to the Centers for Disease Control and Prevention (CDC), the following are key times when handwashing is especially important to help prevent the spread of germs and viruses:
+According to the Centres for Disease Control and Prevention (CDC), the following are key times when handwashing is especially important to help prevent the spread of germs and viruses:

 01. Before, during, and after food preparation